qhyabdoel/mileapp-test-mock-api/README.md

 - **TypeScript** for strong type safety and cleaner code across both frontend and backend
 - **Mock API** to simulate real-world behavior (status codes, validation, and error handling)
-- **Modular architecture** that separates routes and logic for scalability
 - **Frontend** designed to easily integrate with different API environments

 ---